mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 image: /public/cardiobot.PNG
 ---

-The list is the crucial view for many apps.
+List is the crucial view for many apps.
 I can't imagine an app that doesn't use a list view anywhere in the view hierarchy.
 During WWDC21, list view became even more powerful and brought us all the needed features of *UITableView*.
 This week, we will learn how to use the list view in SwiftUI and master its features.

 {% include friends.html %}